 It took Secretary of State George Marshall only 12 minutes to outline a plan to save Europe after World War II, though he planned to keep his remarks even briefer.
 Rather than addressing Congress or the newly formed United Nations, Marshall chose a Harvard commencement speech on June 5, 1947, as his platform to unveil the U.S. State Department's strategy for reviving the flagging European economy.
-Emphasizing poverty relief above political conflict, Marshall spoke in simple, concrete language.
+Emphasizing poverty relief above political conflict, Marshall spoke about his later named Marshall Plan in simple, concrete language.
 Days later, officials in the United States and Europe initiated discussions about what would be recognized as the most significant foreign policy exchange in U.S. history.

 World War II, which came to a close in 1945, had devastated Western Europe.
 A quarter of Germany's urban housing had been destroyed, combined with a 70 percent drop in gross domestic product [source: Hoover].
 Industrial production across the continent was at 60 percent of prewar levels [source: Machado].
 Though some nations verged on recovery, a drought followed by a brutal winter in 1946 ruined wheat harvests and intensified the scarcity of commodities.
 The gap between imports and exports widened, worsened by the repayments of war debt.
 Will Clayton, Under Secretary of Economic Affairs during the Truman administration, observed the postwar wreckage in Europe and described, "millions of people ... slowly starving" [source: Hindley].